In this article, we’ll explain how to understand idle minutes and idle seconds in the Activity Summary report.

 Typical Idle Minute and Idle Second Values

-The values for idle minutes and idle seconds displayed in the report can vary significantly between users, based on the “Inactive time starts after” setting found on the Manage Users page.
-A user who has this set at 3 minutes may have substantially fewer idle minutes and seconds compared to a user where inactive time won’t begin until 30 minutes have passed.
+The values for idle minutes and idle seconds displayed in the report can vary significantly between users, based on the “Time Out After” setting found on the User Settings page.
+A user who has this set at 3 minutes may have substantially fewer idle minutes compared to a user who can be idle for 30 minutes before tracking times out.

 The amount of idle time also greatly depends on the user’s role.
 Here are the typical percentages for idle minutes and idle seconds for different jobs: